-Toxicity is the ability for a material to cause a harmful effect.
+Toxicity is the ability of a material to cause a harmful effect.
 Please understand that everything is toxic, even water.
-However, one must drink a lot of water in order for it to be harmful.
-The amount of a material you are exposed to or come in contact with is called dose.
+However, one must drink a lot of water for it to be harmful.
+The amount of material you are exposed to or come in contact with is called dose.
 The less toxic a substance is (e.g., water), the greater dose you can tolerate without ill effects.
 The more toxic a substance (e.g., cyanide) the less of a dose you can tolerate before you become ill.

 Personal Protective Equipment

 Personal protective equipment (PPE) should be worn to reduce employee exposure to hazards when engineering and administrative controls are not possible or effective in doing so.
 The appropriate PPE to use when working with a hazardous material should be noted in the SDS or other resources (NIOSH Pocket Guide to Chemical Hazards, Prudent Practices in the Laboratory, etc.) Be sure to check the SDS and with your supervisor before you begin working with such material.
 If you use the wrong PPE, it will not affect reducing exposure and you may be at risk for injury or illness.
 The links below provide additional information.